Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Reviews: PCA, K-means, Rcut, and LE

 \subsection{K-means}

-Given data matrix $A\in \mathbb{R}^{p\times n}$,\footnote{K-means is translation invariant, we may assume $A$ is mean-removed.} K-means \cite{macqueen1967some, ding2004k} aims to partition the data into $K$ clusters by minimizing the within-cluster variance:
+Given data matrix $A\in \mathbb{R}^{p\times n}$, K-means \cite{macqueen1967some, ding2004k} aims to partition the data into $K$ clusters via minimizing the within-cluster variance:

 where $C_k$ is the $k$th cluster, $D=[D_1,\dots,D_K]\in \mathbb{R}^{p\times K}$ are the $K$ cluster centers.
-The global optimal solution is hard to obtain.
-After initializing $D$, K-means finds a local solution via alternating two steps: given $D$, assign each sample to the nearest cluster center; given the partition, update $D_k$ by the mean of its members.
+After initializing $D$, K-means finds a locally optimal solution via alternating two steps: given $D$, assign each sample to the nearest cluster center; given the current partition, update $D_k$ by the mean of its members.

-Using the indicator matrix notation, the original objective can be written in a dictionary representation form similar to (\ref{equ:Eckart-Young}) \cite{ding2004k}:
+Using indicator matrix, the above objective can be written in a dictionary representation form \cite{ding2004k}:

-It can be solved alternatively.
+It can be solved alternately.
 Given $D$, solving $F_i$ corresponds to the nearest-center search; given $F$, it becomes a linear regression problem, and $D^*=AF^{\dag}=AF^T(FF^T)^{-1}$.
-Since $FF^T$ is a diagonal matrix of the cluster sizes, atoms of $D^*$ are the averages of cluster members.
+Since $FF^T$ is a diagonal matrix of the cluster sizes, the atoms of $D^*$ are the averages of cluster members.
 Hence, the solution process is exactly identical to that of traditional K-means.